 Successful process improvement initiatives must be driven by the business objectives of the organization.
-For example, a common business objective is to reduce the time it takes to get a product to market.
-The process improvement objective derived from that might be to improve the project management processes to ensure on-time delivery; those improvements rely on best practices in the Project Planning and Project Monitoring and Control process areas.
+For example, a common business objective is to reduce the time it takes to deliver a service.
+The process improvement objective derived from that might be to improve incident management processes.
+Those improvements rely on best practices in the Service Delivery and Incident Resolution and Prevention process areas.

 Although we group process areas in this chapter to simplify the discussion of their relationships, process areas often interact and have an effect on one another regardless of their group, category, or level.
-For example, the Decision Analysis and Resolution process area (a Support process area at maturity level 3) contains specific practices that address the formal evaluation process used in the Technical Solution process area for selecting a technical solution from alternative solutions.
+For example, the Decision Analysis and Resolution process area (a Support process area at maturity level 3) contains specific practices that address the formal evaluation process used in the Service Continuity process area (a Service Establishment and Delivery process area at maturity level 3) to select functions that are essential to the organization and must be covered in the service continuity plan.